JFY96/notes/notes/nodejs/expressjs.md

     // req.query.edit = "true"
 });
 ```

+This is useful for e.g. REST API GET parameters

 ## Route handlers

 Route handlers can be a function, an array of functions, or combinations of both.